Paul Milford Muller: Later career

 In the early 1980s, Muller co-founded the business software company Sage Group along with David Goldman and Graham Wylie in Newcastle upon Tyne, England while he was a computer science lecturer at Newcastle University.
-Muller left Sage in 1985 and returned to the United States.
+Muller left Sage in late 1985 following a dispute with fellow shareholders and took legal action against them and the company in the following years.
+After leaving Sage Muller returned to the United States.

 In later life Muller lived in Mae Sot, Thailand and became an author of fiction novels having three books published by Club Lighthouse in 2012; Suicide Inc., Flight of the Marbles and The Circle of Ouroboros.
 He also co-founded the Aarau Literary Agency in 2001.

 Death

 Muller was found dead inside a house in Tak Province, Thailand in late May 2013, aged 75.